WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 We mainly work with projects that use R and Shiny, Python, Julia, bash, while also making the most out of other technologies such as RStudio, Jupyter notebooks, PowerBI and other applications within the data analytics space.

+Read through the whole of the page.
+How you apply is shown at the bottom of the page.

 To understand more about the program, you can download and read the [RCP Student Internship Program Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467),